Tina Andrews: Literary works

-Following the production of the mini-series in 2000, Andrews published the non-fiction book Sally Hemings: An American Scandal: The Struggle to Tell the Controversial Truth (2001).
+Following the production of the miniseries in 2000, Andrews published the non-fiction book Sally Hemings: An American Scandal: The Struggle to Tell the Controversial Truth (2001).
 It recounts her work over 16 years to bring Hemings' story to a larger audience.
 The book was published by Malibu Press.
-She wrote an essay for The First Time I Got Paid For It: Writers Tales From the Hollywood Trenches (2002).
-Andrews novel, The Hollywood Dolls (2009), was published by Malibu Press.
-Her Charlotte Sophia: Myth, Madness, and the Moor (2010) is a historical novel about Charlotte of Mecklenburg, the wife of King George III of Great Britain.
+She wrote an essay for The First Time I Got Paid for It: Writers Tales from the Hollywood Trenches (2002).
+Andrews novel The Hollywood Dolls (2009) was published by Malibu Press.

+Andrews is also the author of Charlotte Sophia: Myth, Madness, and the Moor (2010), a historical novel about Charlotte of Mecklenburg, wife of King George III of Great Britain.
 A paperback edition was published in 2013.
-She explores the life of the queen, building on a 21st theory that she had a black ancestor in the 13th century.
-Historians do not agree on this theory, and also argue that an ancestor so far removed means little, as Charlotte was raised in the Germanic culture.
-Andrews has adapted the Charlotte novel as a play called Buckingham, which premiered at the Southampton Cultural Center in May 2013.
+Andrews explores the life of the queen, building on a theory that she had a black ancestor in the 13th century.
+Andrews adapted the Charlotte novel as a play titled Buckingham, which premiered at the Southampton Cultural Center in May 2013.
+An updated edition of the book entitled Queen Charlotte Sophia: A Royal Affair was acquired for publication by Jacaranda Books in 2023.

 Awards and nominations

-In 1999, Andrews received a nomination at the Acapulco Black Film Festival for Best Screenplay, for the 1998 movie Why Do Fools Fall in Love.
-In 2001, Andrews was the first African American to win the Writers Guild of America award for Original Long Form, for her script for the 2000 miniseries Sally Hemings: An American Scandal.
+In 1999, Andrews received a nomination at the Acapulco Black Film Festival for Best Screenplay for the 1998 movie Why Do Fools Fall in Love.
+In 2001, Andrews was the first African American to win the Writers Guild of America award for Original Long Form for her script for the 2000 miniseries Sally Hemings: An American Scandal.
 She shared the award with Phil Alden Robinson and Stanley Weiser, who won for the 2000 movie Freedom Song.
-That year Andrews also won the NAACP Image Award for Outstanding TV Movie, Miniseries or Special.
-In 2002, Andrews won two awards for her book about developing the Hemings story as a TV mini-series: the NAACP Image Award for Outstanding Achievement in Literary Nonfiction and the Literary Award of Excellence from the Memphis Black Writers Conference.
+That year, Andrews also won the NAACP Image Award for Outstanding TV Movie, Miniseries or Special.
+In 2002, Andrews won two awards for her book about developing the Hemings story as a TV miniseries: the NAACP Image Award for Outstanding Achievement in Literary Nonfiction and the Literary Award of Excellence from the Memphis Black Writers Conference.
 In 2003, Andrews won the MIB/Prism Filmmaker Image Award, and she received a proclamation from the City Council of New York that year.

 Personal

-Andrews has been married once and has no children.
 Andrews is currently married to theatre and documentary filmmaker Stephen Gaines.